tommywhitehead/getRid/README.md

 getRid
 ======

 Deceptively simple jQuery plugin with the sole purpose of removing elements that are not in use.
-The true beauty lies within it's use in Content Management Systems (CMS).
+The true beauty lies within it's use in Content Management Systems (CMS) which leave unnecessary.

-USAGE:
+Usage:
 ======

 Use whatever element you want to remove as your selector and just add the .getRid() method.

-EXAMPLE:
+Example:
 ========

 $('.myDiv').getRid();